-Quoted market prices have been used to determine the fair values of listed AFS financial assets.
-The fair values of unquoted AFS financial assets are not reliably determinable.
+Quoted market prices have been used to determine the fair values of listed equity securities.
+The fair values of unquoted equity securities are not reliably determinable.

 For noninterest-bearing deposits, the fair value is estimated as the present value of all future cash flows discounted using the prevailing market rate on interest for a similar instrument.
 The discount rates used are 7.0% in 2018 and 4.3% in 2017.